Poured Lines: Description

 It is designed to withstand the elements of a busy London street including rain, pigeons and the threat of vandalism.
 The metal panels were manufactured in a factory in Germany and baked in a furnace.

 The panels can be swung out from the wall like doors so the bridge can be inspected by rail engineers.
 The piece was funded by the property developers Land Securities and Southwark Council at a cost of £290,000.

 Reception

-Writing in the Telegraph in 2006 upon the paintings unveiling, Serena Davies described the individual panels as "some bright, some pastel some frenetic, some calm" that produce a "wave-like effect across the trajectory of the painting".
+Writing in The Telegraph in 2006 upon the painting's unveiling, Serena Davies described the individual panels as "some bright, some pastel some frenetic, some calm" that produce a "wave-like effect across the trajectory of the painting".

 Richard Thomas, a councillor for Southwark said at the unveiling of Poured Lines that it would help to "reinforce the emergence of Bankside as the leading cultural quarter of London" and foresaw people "walking past it every day will be able to see subtleties and colour and textures".